%2520(1).webp&w=3840&q=100)

 Before applying for support from OWGP, JET Connectivity had only recently founded with just three full time employees.
 The company had a vision for connected offshore infrastructure, and had engaged key offshore wind farm developers to understand the needs of the market.
 However, the company had limited funds available to make its vision a reality, so began seeking out industry support programmes.
 JET Connectivity applied for a grant with OWGP to help design and develop its 5G floating buoy.

-“OWGP has supported us not just through funding, but their knowledge and connections provided us with access to market and credibility within the industry.
+OWGP has supported us not just through funding, but their knowledge and connections provided us with access to market and credibility within the industry.
 This extensive support has been a key enabler in moving our product from a vision into the pilot phase.
-We are now in conversations with both offshore wind developers and software companies, exploring
+We are now in conversations with both offshore wind developers and software companies, exploring potential partnerships for next generation offshore wind farms

-JAMES THOMAS, Jet Connectivity
+JAMES THOMAS, JET Connectivity

 CEO